OpenChargingCloud/WWCP_OICP/README.md

 (WWCP) entities and entities implementing the [Open InterCharge Protocol (OICP)](https://github.com/hubject/oicp/), which is defined and used by [Hubject GmbH](http://www.hubject.com).
 The focus of this protocol are the communication aspects between a central clearing house, charge point operators (CPOs) and e-mobility providers (EMPs).
-For more details on this protocol please visit http://www.intercharge.eu.

 ### Requirements & Configuration

-1. You must be a client of Hubject GmbH.
-2. You need .NET 4.7.2+
+1. You need .NET 4.7.2+
-3. The mutual authentication (TLS client certificates) with Hubject works best using stunnel/openssl (but a native .NET version is coming soon...)
+2. The mutual authentication (TLS client certificates) with Hubject must be set up.
-4. Your server must be registered within the Hubject firewalls
+3. Your server must be registered within the Hubject firewalls.

 ### Your participation